 Flawed processes can develop over time as a result of workarounds to accommodate exceptions, or from underinvestment in technology.
 Regardless of their origins, flawed processes can incur hidden costs, often in the form of wasted employee time or project delays.

 Before seeking technology solutions, treasury management departments need to clearly understand and systematically improve how their teams work.
 Chakraborty suggests treasurers first identify a few key processes, analyze their direct and indirect costs and begin refining them.
 Then, when AI is available to enhance or take over those tasks, treasury management departments can optimize the results.

 For AI to move from proof-of-concept to wide application, more than technological advances are necessary, according to Chakraborty.
 People’s work-style also needs to adapt.

 A key factor in that shift is generational change.
 Members of Generation X are now in middle and senior management positions.
 Millennials and Generation Z make up a large share of entry-level and non-management employees.
 The workforce of today is more likely to embrace new technologies outside of work, and this attitude can help propel the business case for AI applications that, so far, have not gained much traction, Chakraborty says.

-Within the next three to five years, both Berglund and Chakraborty expect corporate treasury employees to shift some of their repetitive tasks to machines and spend their time doing higher-value work.
+Within the next three to five years, Chakraborty expects corporate treasury employees to shift some of their repetitive tasks to machines and spend their time doing higher-value work.
 And according to the 2017 AFP Strategic Role of Treasury Survey, more than a third of treasury professional respondents indicate that technology and automation have already enabled them to make that shift.

 To prepare for the AI-enabled future, Chakraborty suggests corporate treasurers think about forward compatibility when making technology purchase decisions.
 He advises against buying software that doesn’t allow for a future application of AI.